Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Preliminaries and Definitions

 where $x \in \mathbb{R}^n$, $H \in \mathbb{R}^n$, for ${\ell} = 1, \dots, m$, $\xi_{\ell} = \frac{d\Delta_{\ell}}{dt}$, $\eta = \frac{d \zeta}{dt}$ with $\Delta_1, \dots, \Delta_m, \zeta$ being the standard independent Wiener process (Brownian motion).
 It is assumed that the standard Wiener process, $\zeta$ is uncorrelated with the processes, $\Delta_1,\ldots, \Delta_m$.
 We now define the notion of bounded moment stability for system (\ref{system_additive}). \begin{definition} [Second Moment Bounded] System (\ref{system_additive}) is said to be second moment bounded if there exists a positive constant $\beta$, such that,

+\end{definition} The result establishing the relation between the mean square exponential stability and second moment boundedness is discussed in the later part of this section.

-\end{definition} Instead of analyzing the individual trajectories, $x(t)$, we adopt density-based approach as proposed in \cite{Lasota_book} towards the analysis of stochastic system (\ref{system_additive}).
-In particular, the density function $\psi(x,t)$ for the stochastic process $x(t)$ satisfies The density function, $\psi(x,t)$ is obtained as a solution of a linear partial differential equation, known as the Fokker-Planck (FP) equation, also called the Kolmogorov forward equation \cite[Theorem 11.6.1]{Lasota_book}.
+Instead of analyzing the individual trajectories, $x(t)$, we adopt density-based approach as proposed in \cite{Lasota_book} towards the analysis of stochastic system (\ref{system_additive}).
+In particular, the density function $\psi(x,t)$ for the stochastic process $x(t)$ satisfies for any set $B\subset\mathbb{R}^n$.
+The density function, $\psi(x,t)$ is obtained as a solution of a linear partial differential equation, known as the Fokker-Planck (FP) equation, also called the Kolmogorov forward equation \cite[Theorem 11.6.1]{Lasota_book}.
 The FP equation is defined as follows

-where $a_i,b_{\ell}^i $ are the $i^{th}$ rows of $A, B_{\ell}$ respectively and $h_i$ is the $i^{th}$ entry of $H$ in (\ref{system_additive}). { \begin{remark} The coefficients, $\sum_{{\ell}=1}^m \sigma_{\ell}^2 (b_{\ell}^i x) (b_{\ell}^j x) + h_i h_j$, $a_i x$ satisfy the uniform parabolicity condition and hence they are regular \cite[Definition 11.7.2]{Lasota_book}.
+where $a_i,b_{\ell}^i $ are the $i^{th}$ rows of $A, B_{\ell}$ respectively and $h_i$ is the $i^{th}$ entry of $H$ in (\ref{system_additive}). \begin{remark} The coefficients, $\sum_{{\ell}=1}^m \sigma_{\ell}^2 (b_{\ell}^i x) (b_{\ell}^j x) + h_i h_j$, $a_i x$ satisfy the uniform parabolicity condition and hence they are regular \cite[Definition 11.7.2]{Lasota_book}.
 Based on these properties of coefficients, the solution of FP equation satisfies following bounds \cite[Theorem 11.7.1]{Lasota_book}, where $\bar K$ and $\bar \delta$ are positive constants and are function of bounds that appear in the uniform parabolicity condition and bounds on the initial density function, $\psi(x,0)$. \end{remark} These bounds on $\psi$ and its derivatives allow us to multiply the FP equation \eqref{fp_eq} with any increasing function that increases more slowly than $\exp(-\frac{1}{2}\vert x \vert^2)$.
-The resultant function is decreasing and we can integrate term by term in order to compute moments of $\psi(x,t)$.} It is known, for the case of a linear system driven by additive white noise process, if the initial density function, $\psi(x,0)$, is Gaussian, then $\psi(x,t)$ remains Gaussian for all future time $t$.
+The resultant function is decreasing, and we can integrate term by term to compute moments of $\psi(x,t)$.
+It is known, for the case of a linear system driven by additive white noise process, if the initial density function, $\psi(x,0)$, is Gaussian, then $\psi(x,t)$ remains Gaussian for all future time $t$.
 Hence, for linear systems with additive white noise forcing, the infinite dimensional FP equation can be replaced with the finite dimensional equation for the evolution of the mean and covariance.
-In the following lemma, we show the covariance evolution for system (\ref{system_additive}) with multiplicative noise is closed and does not depend upon higher order moments.
+In the following lemma, we show the covariance evolution for the system (\ref{system_additive}) with multiplicative noise is closed and does not depend upon higher order moments.